chramostatm/OpenElectroCardiogram/README.md

 # OpenElectroCardiogram
 ## Project Background
 Initially a Hackathon Idea for [HackUNO2021](https://devpost.com/software/ekganalysistool).
-Later spawned into a research project in 2021-2022 with [Dr. Barton Willis](https://github.com/barton-willis).
+Later spawned into a research project during the 2021-2022 schoolyear with [Dr. Barton Willis](https://github.com/barton-willis).

 ## Goal
 Utilize Julia and Numerical Analysis techniques to read and analyze EKGs/ECGs without the need for proprietary software.